New

 Use Study Data Before Reports

-koji_get_study_data gives you structured summaries that Claude can analyze conversationally.
+koji_get_study_data gives you structured summaries with per-question aggregations that Claude can analyze conversationally.
 Use this for:

 Reserve koji_generate_report for when you need a formal, shareable document.